Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Model

 In this study, we do not address the origin of $d$ but utilize the Hamiltonian, Eq.~(\ref{eq:tcfm}), to calculate the QPI pattern.
 However, just in case, we note that the origin of the two components has nothing to do with the separation of Cu-$d$ and O-$p$ contributions nor the bilayer structure of Bi2212.
-It has been established that the single-band description by the antibonding orbital of strongly hybridized Cu-$d$ and O-$p$ orbitals is enough for the analysis of low-energy physics of cuprates~\cite{moree22} and the two components emerge from the strong correlation effect of this single-band degree of freedom.
+It has been established that the single-band description by the antibonding orbital of strongly hybridized Cu-$d$ and O-$p$ orbitals is enough for the analysis of low-energy physics of cuprates~\cite{moree22}.
+Instead, the two components in the TCFM emerge from the strong correlation effect of this single-band degree of freedom.
+Although a unit cell of Bi2212 contains two CuO$_2$ layers, only the bonding orbital residing near the Fermi level is relevant to our analysis thanks to the bonding-antibonding splitting, justifying the single-layer TCFM Hamiltonian.

 We determine the model parameters in Eq.~(\ref{eq:tcfm}) by fitting the ARPES experimental result presented in Sec.~\ref{sec:arpes}.
-More concretely, we employ
+As the CuO$_2$ planes, well separated by dopant layers, form a square lattice, we employ

 with $t_{c(d),i}$ ($i=0,1,2,3$) denoting the onsite potential, and the nearest-, second-, and third-neighbor hoppings of the $c$ ($d$) fermion.
 The hybridization,

 is parametrized in a similar way.
 We assume the $d$-wave superconductivity by The detailed procedure for the fitting is described in Appendix \ref{ssec:fit}.